-At any time, a player can request that they retire one of the character's Traits that is not being used or no longer appears relevant or appropriate.
+At any time a player can request to the Navigator that they retire one of the character's Traits that is not being used, or no longer appears relevant or appropriate.
 The group's story may take the character in new and unexpected directions.
-Loves could be lost, enemies could become firm friends and new experiences negate some of the Traits that initially defined the character.
+Loves could be lost, enemies could become firm friends, new experiences negate some of the Traits that initially defined the character.

-Lost Traits are recorded on the character sheet alongside completed goals.
-Lost Traits are given a date when they were removed and a line of text to explain why.
-Lost Traits can be recovered from the back of the character sheet at the cost of 1 experience point and re-entered onto the front of the sheet if the story circumstance encourages this.
+Lost Traits are recorded on the player character sheet alongside completed goals.
+Lost Traits are given a date when they were removed and one line of text to explain why.

+Lost Traits can be recovered from the back of the character sheet at the cost of 1 experience point and re-entered onto the front of the sheet along with the active Traits if story circumstance encourages this.
 The Trait recovers at one die less than the value it was when it was retired.
 Leave the Trait in the record of the lost Traits for reference.